CKATONY/ST558-Project-1-/README.md

 ![](README_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

+#### Graph 2

-This is the graph exploring the count of firmness and size.
+This is the graph exploring the count of firmness and size.(Graph 1)
 This is a scatter plot.
 And most of the berries are within the size 200.

 ``` r
 g<-ggplot(NewPoke,